 High risk of petty crime exists throughout the country, especially in crowded markets, on and near public transportation, in shopping areas, and near nightclubs.

 Theft of valuables from unattended vehicles is common.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.
 Highest threat areas include Lusaka.

-A dangerous security environment exists and landmines and other unexploded ordnance are present in remote areas bordering Angola, the Democratic Republic of the Congo, and Mozambique.
+Landmines and other unexploded ordnance exist and armed groups may be present in remote areas bordering Angola, the Democratic Republic of the Congo, and Mozambique.

 Basic safety standards for recreational water activities (including rafting, kayaking, and tubing) may not be in place.
 Rent water sports equipment from reputable operators.

 Basic safety standards for adventure activities (including activities in the Victoria Falls area) may not be in place.
 Travelers should only use reputable adventure-sport operators for activities and equipment rentals.